hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/README.md

 The script will create an <em>exports</em> folder and a subfolder for the first millitome set.
 A file called <em>_logfile.txt</em> will appear in the working directory.
 This logfile is used by the script to parse console output.

-While the script is running, text output in the terminal console will show switching between working directories.
-And the name of the last created millitome.
+While the script is running, text output in the terminal console will show the working directoriy and the name of the last created millitome.
 ![directory-switching!](images/terminal-2.png "directory switching")

 Every time the script has created all six STL files and matching CSV files for a specific millitome the folder iz compressed into a ZIP file and the source folder is deleted.